 When the body wants to attack a substance, such as an allergy-triggering food or airborne allergen, eosinophils respond by moving into the area and releasing a variety of toxins.
 However, when the body produces too many eosinophils, they can cause chronic inflammation, resulting in tissue damage.

 These rare diseases are diagnosed according to where the elevated levels of eosinophils are found.
-See the sidebar for more information.

 Source: CURED Foundation